Department:Department of English and Media

 Bettina is happy to supervise students in any of her areas of research interest, and is currently supervising PhD students in the following areas:

-Bettina currently holds a research grant from the British Academy for her project "Comprehension in the Common European Framework of Reference for Languages: Mapping perceptive abilities to proficiency levels".
+Bettina has just completed the project "Comprehension in the Common European Framework of Reference for Languages: Mapping perceptive abilities to proficiency levels" which was supported by a research grant from the British Academy.

 Beinhoff, B. and Rasinger, S., 2016.
 The future of identity research: Impact and new developments in sociolinguistics.
 In: Preece, S. (Ed.)
 The Routledge Handbook of Language and Identity.
 London: Routledge, pp. 572-585.